alexunderch/Bachelor_materials/README.md

 # Bachelor_materials
-All the things I have been studying since 2017 in MIPT
+All the things I have been studying since 2017 in my university.
+## Contents: TBD